SinisaVukmirovic/VideoDocs-App/README.md

 ## Video Docs App
 ___

-### VideoDocs App of YT videos on topics of your interests.
+### VideoDocs App, leading to YT videos on topics of your interests.

 ### **[Live DEMO]()**